sumitsharma01/Learn-Agentic-AI/README.md

 ## 🎯 Goal
 By the end of this journey, this repository will serve as a comprehensive guide to understanding, building, and researching Agentic AI – from basic concepts to enterprise-scale orchestration.

+## 🚀 How to Use This Repository
+This repository is designed to be followed in a step-by-step learning path.
+Each section builds upon the previous one, gradually moving from fundamentals to advanced concepts and real-world applications.

+### ✅ Steps to Follow:
+- 1️⃣ Start with the Foundations: Go through the basics of AI to build a solid understanding.
+- 2️⃣ Learn What Makes AI Agentic: Explore concepts of autonomy, reasoning, and decision-making in agents.
+- 3️⃣ Dive into Architectures & Frameworks: Understand the technical building blocks and research behind agentic systems.
+- 4️⃣ Build Hands-On Projects: Implement agents incrementally, starting from simple to advanced.
+- 5️⃣ Explore Business Orchestration: Apply agents to real-world enterprise workflows and automation.
+- 6️⃣ Research and Experiment: Stay updated with cutting-edge research and contribute experimental ideas.